21 bsl handshapes

 V handshape with fingers bent bsl

 This is a variation of the V handshape.
-Some signs that use this handshape include: bus, sit (down), trap, cochlear (implant), lip read, book (an appointment), blind, rubbish, Ireland, Austria, clown, old and travel.
+Some signs that use this handshape include: bus, sit (down), trap, cochlear (implant), lip read, book (an appointment), blind, rubbish, uncle, Ireland, Austria, clown, old and travel.

 Making the bent ‘V’ Handshape: